abajwa-hw/single-view-demo/README.md

 More details on Hive streaming ingest can be found here: https://cwiki.apache.org/confluence/display/Hive/Streaming+Data+Ingest

+More details on the above parameters can be found in the webinar slides, available at http://hortonworks.com/partners/learn

 ##### Step 2 - Import data from MySQL to Hive ORC table via Sqoop
 - Pull the latest Hive streaming code/scripts
 ```